-In recent years, his practice has focused on the siting and licensing of complex energy facilities, including power plants, distribution and transmission lines, natural gas storage facilities and pipelines, and oil and gas exploration and production activities both on and off shore.
-He has also represented port facilities and dozens of marinas all over Florida.
-These and other private endeavors often require acquisition of easements or other property rights in state-owned lands, and Richard has experience in representing clients seeking to obtain property rights, including dozens of appearances before the Florida Governor and Cabinet sitting as the Board of Trustees of the Internal Improvement Trust Fund.
-Richard grew up in Vero Beach, Florida, and received a Masters Degree in Environmental Engineering Sciences before attending law school.
+Richard’s experience includes the siting and licensing of complex energy facilities, including power plants, distribution and transmission lines, natural gas storage facilities and pipelines, and oil and gas exploration and production activities both on and off shore.
+Richard’s experience also includes obtaining rights to use state-owned lands, including dozens of appearances before the Florida Governor and Cabinet sitting as the Board of Trustees of the Internal Improvement Trust Fund, and representation of port facilities and dozens of marinas all over Florida.
+Richard grew up in Vero Beach, Florida, and received a Master’s Degree in Environmental Engineering Sciences before attending law school.
 Richard’s environmental science background informs his practice in this area.
-Richard is a motorcycle enthusiast and enjoys touring, especially in the mountains.
-He also enjoys deep-sea fishing, boating, spectator sports, and community theater.

 - University of Florida, J.D., with honors (Research Assistant at the Eastern Water Law Research Center under Professor Frank Maloney)

 - University of Florida, M.S., Environmental Engineering Sciences (Graduate Research and Teaching Assistant for Professors Howard Odom and Jack Fox)

 - U.S. Court of Appeals (9th Circuit, 11th Circuit)

 - U.S. District Courts (Southern District of Florida, Middle District of Florida, Northern District of Florida, Northern District of California)

 - Florida Bar Association (Environmental and Land Use Law, Administrative Law, Local Government Law)

 - Frequent participant in charitable motorcycle rallies